poetic/migrate-xml-plugin/README.md

    ![alt text](https://raw.githubusercontent.com/poetic/migrate-xml-plugin/development/README%20Screenshots/ss21.png?token=AL2ATFyrF4G2ymE4R7eNuAIvuKwGf3okks5XQ2bEwA%3D%3D "")

 2. Create the name for this migration and place it in id and migration_name.
 They need to IDENTICAL.
 We will use superhero for this example
-3. Lable is optional description.
+3. Label is optional description.
 We will use 'Import Superhero Content' for this example.
 4. source: plugin tells migration which source plugin this configuration will use.
 Since we are using the XML Plugin for this  migration, insert xml_plugin for source: plugin.
 5. Insert the URL path for the XML file for source: path.
 We will use this path for this example. https://raw.githubusercontent.com/poetic/migrate-xml-plugin/development/custom_migrate/example/super.xml?token=AL2ATB5L8fKnAV_bluTexNyK_JvDUxg9ks5XQ2wlwA%3D%3D